AB49K/zinixbot/README.md

 The python file now takes arguments from the command line.
 They are:

+* 0: Filename, this never changes, but the name of the script is passed as the first argument
-* 0: Password
+* 1: Password
-* 1: server
+* 2: server
-* 2: nick
+* 3: nick
-* 3: nick to switch to after auth, usually the same
+* 4: nick to switch to after auth, usually the same